Frederick Watson Fellowship

 The Frederick Watson Fellowship commemorates the life and work of Dr Frederick Watson.
-The fellowship is designed to help established scholars complete an innovative research project that:
+The fellowship was designed to help established scholars complete an innovative research project that:

-- makes substantial use of the National Archives' collection.
+- made substantial use of the National Archives' collection.

 Former recipients of the Frederick Watson Fellowship are: